October 13, 2025 (3mo ago) — last updated December 10, 2025 (1mo ago)

 ActionTaking inspired action and preparing for opportunities.Passively waiting for things to happen to you.

-AlignmentCo-creating with the universe; your effort meets opportunity.An excuse for inaction or giving up control.
+AlignmentCo-creating with timing; your effort meets opportunity.An excuse for inaction or giving up control.

-This partnership between your effort and universal support is what makes divine timing practical and empowering.
+This partnership between your effort and external conditions makes divine timing practical and empowering.

 Recognizing divine timing in daily life